slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
 - how to say no to an interview: i think i said already everthing about that subject.
 - how to say no to something else: i think i did already what i can do.
+- how much would i have to pay to close this deal now
+> *'When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is.' -- Kevin Kelly*
 -->

 > *"Negotiations are won by whoever cares less."